 The Shan people of Burma are thought to have originated from the Yunnan area of far west southern China in the 6th Century A.D.
 There is evidence that trade with their neighbors thrived from as early as 700 B.C through to 400 A.D.

-The Shan are probably the most numerous and widely diffused Indo-Chinese race and occupy the valleys and plateau of the broad belt of mountainous country that leave the Himalayas and trends South easterly between Burma proper on the west and China and Cambodia on the east, down to the Gulf of Siam.
+The Shan people are probably the most numerous and widely diffused Indo-Chinese race, they occupy the valleys and plateau of the broad belt of mountainous country that leave the Himalayas, and trends South easterly between Burma proper on the west, and China and Cambodia in the east and down to the Gulf of Siam.